 Ingredients

-- 3-4 lbs beef shank slices
+- 3 to 4 lbs beef shank slices

 - 1 large onion quartered